radosimarmata/radosimarmata/README.md

 ## Hi there 👋
-# Hi there! 👋

 I'm Rado Simarmata, a passionate programmer with 4 years of experience in software development.
 I specialize in building robust and scalable applications.
 Here's a little more about me and what I do:

+### About Me
+- 🎓 **Education**: Bachelor of Engineering in Computer Engineering from Universitas Gunadarma.
+- 💼 **Current Role**: Software Engineer at PT Data Sains Inteknova since March 2022.
+- 🧠 **Interests**: AI for automation, cross-platform app development with Flutter, and web scraping.

 <!--
 **radosimarmata/radosimarmata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.